Asphalt Certification

 Information for new applicants is provided in the following documents:

-Completed applications should be emailed to the CCIL Certification Office, gkermath@ccil.com .
-Upon receipt of the form, the applicant will be contacted by CCIL to review the application and answer any questions relating to the certification process.
+Completed applications should be submitted online to the CCIL Certification Office.
+If you have any questions or require any assistance, please contact Gigi Kermath at (289) 337-8888 or via email at gkermath@ccil.com.
+If clarification is needed, the applicant will be contacted by CCIL to review the application and answer any questions relating to the certification process.
 Information on fees is available from the CCIL Certification Office.